raweber42/dslr/README.md

 Summarizing:
 - You will learn how to read a data set, to visualize it in different ways, to select and clean unnecessary information from your data.
-- You will train a logistic regression that will solve classification problem
+- You will train a logistic regression that will solve classification problem (The Hogwarts Sorting Hat)